Mouhamed-dridi/azurConatinerApp-webserver/README.md

 # How Create a Web app in azur using the Container App

 ## introduction
 This repository contains the source code and instructions for creating a web app in Azure using the Container App service.
-The web app is built using Docker, and the container image is stored in an Azure Container Registry (ACR).
+The web app is built using Docker 🐳, and the container image is stored in an Azure Container Registry (ACR) 🏛️.
 Follow the steps below to set up and deploy the web app.

-### Prerequisites
-Before you begin, make sure you have the following prerequisites:

-Azure account
-Azure CLI installed (Install Azure CLI)
 ### Steps
 1. Create Azure Container Registry (ACR)